 Most cats fall somewhere in between the two extremes, enjoying petting and scratches but only on certain parts of their bodies.
-Based on recent research, the body areas where cats like to be pet most are the head, followed by the body.
+Based on recent research, the body areas where most cats like to be pet most are the head, followed by the body.
 Not many cats enjoy being scratched at the base of their tail, but if yours does, have you ever wondered why?

 Cats enjoy being scratched at the base of their tail because this area contains a concentration of sensitive nerve endings and scent glands, and the stimulation can be pleasurable and soothing for them.
 In this article, we’ll discuss why some cats like being scratched at the base of their tail.
 We’ll also cover why cats may not like being scratched by their tails and how to tell if your cat wants you to stop petting them.

 You’ve Got Some Nerve: Why Cats Tails Are So Sensitive

 The reason why cats like, and in many cases dislike, being scratched at the base of their tail is the same: it’s all about the nerves.
 A cat’s spinal cord ends before it reaches their tail.
 From the end of the spinal cord, a bundle of nerves extends backward into the tail.

 These nerves control the bladder, tail, and hind legs, among other responsibilities.
 That means that the area at the base of the cat’s tail is packed full of nerves, making it extra sensitive to the touch.